 Create a positive work environment

 A bit easier said than done, but of course, it’s possible.
 When trying to create a positive work environment, there are a few crucial components according to Marcus.
 Naturally, the people inside the company have to be a match, skill-wise and culture-wise.
-And on an organizational level, knowing the reason for existing, the “why?”
+And on an organisational level, knowing the reason for existing, the “why?”

 “A company should know their “why?”
 Why are we doing this?
 Why do we exist as a company?
 At Quinyx, we know ours.
 We get up every day wanting to improve people’s lives at work,” Marcus says.
 “Our customers’ most important asset is their employees.
 We want to help them increase employee retention, and make them happy in the long run.”